Timepress/r4/README.md

 Then you can create new application with r4 new name_of_app Custom installations types can be specified in 'installations' directory.

+## TODO

+1. provide deploy.sh for upload.rake task to actually work for others

 ## Development